phalcon/documentation/docs/api/phalcon_acl.md

 Adds a component to the ACL list

-Access names can be a particular action, by example search, update, delete, etc. or a list of them
+Access names can be a particular action, for instance `search`, `update` `delete` etc. or a list of them.

 Example:
 ```php